swyxio/swyxdotio/content/writing/technical/ejectable-defaults.md

 }
 ```

-but offer some niceties like ` actions.replaceWebpackConfig(config)` if you need it.
+but offer some niceties like ` actions.replaceWebpackConfig` if you need it.

 React-Static uses [a plugin with many many lifecycles](https://github.com/react-static/react-static/blob/master/docs/plugins/node-api.md#webpack-functionfunction) to modify its config: